Extend Coverage to More Oklahomans

 The Chamber opposes “any willing provider” legislation which would eliminate the incentive for medical providers to contract with managed care networks and, as a result, potentially frustrate efforts at cost and quality control and ultimately deny consumers the benefits of cost-reducing arrangements with providers.

-The Chamber supports state wellness and disease prevention programs which serve to improve the physical and mental health of Oklahoma citizens such as development of a new 5-year Oklahoma Health Improvement Plan supported through the State Department of Health; tobacco prevention programs; studies of the potential health effects of e-cigarettes; public outreach initiatives, as well as workplace and school-based wellness, health education, and healthy eating programs.
+The Chamber supports state initiatives including wellness and disease prevention and cure programs that serve to improve the physical, behavioral and mental health of Oklahoma citizens such as: the Oklahoma State Innovation Model; the Oklahoma State Health Innovation Plan; the new five-year Oklahoma Health Improvement Plan supported through the State Department of Health; tobacco prevention programs; studies of the potential health effects of e-cigarettes; public outreach initiatives; efforts to address health disparities; and workplace and school-based wellness, health education and healthy eating programs.